bhauman/bhauman.github.com/drafts/clojurescript-dots-game-reduce.md

 set of functions.
 In addition, channels are also being used as values inside of channels and it all seems to make sense.

-The drawing example below uses the refactored <code>draw-chan</code>
+The drawing example below uses the re-factored <code>draw-chan</code>
 function.

 <style>